 - In the Continuous Delivery for PE web UI, in your control repo's pipeline, click Add a deployment.

-- Select your PE instance, then select the CDPE test group node group we created in Step 7.
+- Select your PE instance and then select the CD4PE test group node group you created in Part 7.

 - Click Add deployment to stage.
 On the confirmation screen, click Done.

-Step 9: Create an impact analysis report
+Part 9: Create an impact analysis report

-- On the feature branch, make a code change, such as updating a package version.
+- Make a code change on the feature branch, such as updating a package version.

 - In the Continuous Delivery for PE web UI, click Manual actions and select New impact analysis.

-- In the New impact analysis window, select your feature branch, then select the commit you just made.
-Select your PE instance and the CDPE test group node group.
+- In the New impact analysis window, select your feature branch, and select your new commit.
+Select your PE instance and the CD4PE test group node group.

 Click Analyze to generate the report.

-Continuous Delivery for PE will now generate a new catalog containing your commit, and will compare this new catalog to the current catalog of the nodes in the CDPE test group.
+Continuous Delivery for PE generates a new catalog containing your commit and compares this new catalog to the current catalog for the nodes in the CD4PE test group.

 Congratulations!
-You've reached the end of this introductory guide.
-You're now familiar with some of the core features of Continuous Delivery for PE, and have a basic understanding of how the software helps you deploy Puppet code and preview the impact of changes.
+By completing the getting started guide for Continuous Delivery for PE, you've become familiar with some of Continuous Delivery for PE's core features, and you have a basic understanding of how Continuous Delivery for PE helps you deploy Puppet code and preview the impact of code changes.